 Geert van Istendael | Belgian writer, essayist and lover of music | writes about Huelgas Ensemble:

+Anyone, who in the seventies had the privilege to have attended one of the first concerts of Paul Van Nevel with the fledgling group Huelgas Ensemble, is still talking about it today.
+Two words spring to mind: awe and ecstasy.
+The ecstasy has remained, even after more than three decades.
+The awe at listening to the unfamiliar, new sounds of this ancient music, an echo from many hundreds of years ago, should normally ebb away with time.
 But it does not.
 The reason being Huelgas Ensemble does not want to leave the public stage.
 Time and again, it rejuvenates the works of those previously unheard of masters.
 Never are Paul or his vocalists fed up, never is their audience bored and any new audience is always over the moon.